Skip to main content

 Government funded

-The key projects are:
+The key projects were to:

 • Carry out enhancements to seven SSSI's including along the Cannock Extension and Anglesey Branch Canal and at Fens Pools Nature Reserve, Belvide Reservoir, Bittel Reservoir, Shrewley Cutting and at Brewins Cutting